typetrait/typetrait/README.md

 ### Hello there, I'm Bruno 👋

-I love building interesting, technical projects and learning more about software development and tech in general.
-Writing clean and elegant code is something I always aim for.
-Having been exposed to computers from very early on in my life, I have always been connected to and identified with the digital world.
+I enjoy building interesting, technical projects and learning more about computers, software development and tech in general.
+Writing elegant code is something I strive for.

 ### ⚗️ Main interests